BeeblockKR/api-docs/README.md

 * The base endpoint is: https://api.beeblock.co.kr

+**API call rate limit**
+* The limits on the API are based on the the API keys.

+* To ensure the quality and reliability of our API service, the API calls are limited to a certain rate threshold.
+  All calls combined, are limited to 20 calls per 1 second.

 Name | Description
 ------------ | ------------
 [public-rest-api.md](./public-rest-api.md) | Details on the Public Rest API (Public)